 Just as an aside, I find it interesting how hard it’s been to eke out extra uptime and reliability.
 In 1974, Ritchie and Thompson wrote about a system “costing as little as $40,000” with 98% uptime.
 A decade later, Jim Gray uses 99.6% uptime as a reasonably good benchmark.
 We can do much better than that now, but the level of complexity required to do it is staggering.

-Thanks to Leah Hanson, Anonymous, Marek Majkowski, Nat Welch, and Julia Hansbrough for providing comments on a draft of this.
-Anonymous, if you prefer to not be anonymous, send me a message on zulip.
-For anyone keeping score, that’s three folks from Google, one person from Cloudflare, and one anyonymous commenter.
+Thanks to Leah Hanson, Anonymous, Marek Majkowski, Nat Welch, Joe Wilder, and Julia Hansbrough for providing comments on a draft of this.
+Anonymous, if you prefer to not be anonymous, send me a message on Zulip.
+For anyone keeping score, that’s three folks from Google, one person from Cloudflare, and one anonymous commenter.
 I’m always open to comments/criticism, but I’d be especially interested in comments from folks who work at companies with less scale.
 Do my impressions generalize?

 Thanks to gwern and Dan Reif for taking me up on this and finding some bugs in this post.